 A value of the share or option becomes liable on the 'relevant day'.
 The employer can elect to treat the relevant day as either the date that the share or option is granted to the employee, or the 'vesting date'.
+Once an election is made in respect of a particular share or option it cannot be amended.

 The vesting date for a share is the date when any conditions applying to the grant of the share have been met and the employee's legal or beneficial interest in the share cannot be rescinded.
-From 1 July 2013, the vesting date for a share is the earlier of either the date as defined above or the date at the end of 7 years from the date on which the share is granted to the employee.
+The vesting date for a share is the earlier of either the date as defined above or the date at the end of 7 years from the date on which the share is granted to the employee.

-The vesting date for an option is the earlier of either one of two dates (and from 1 July 2013, one of the three dates).
+The vesting date for an option is the earlier of one of the three dates.
 The dates are:

-- 1. when the share to which the option relates is granted to the employee; - 2. when the right under the option to have the relevant share transferred, allotted or vested is exercised by the employee; or - 3. from 1 July 2013, at the end of the period of 7 years from the date on which the option is granted to the employee.
+- 1. when the share to which the option relates is granted to the employee; - 2. when the right under the option to have the relevant share transferred, allotted or vested is exercised by the employee; or - 3. at the end of the period of 7 years from the date on which the option is granted to the employee.

 If the granting of a share or option constitutes wages, the amount of the wages is the value of the share or option on the relevant day, less any consideration paid or given by the employee for the grant (excluding consideration in the form of services rendered).
-The value of a share or an option is the market value or the amount determined as provided for in Section 83A-315 of the ITAA 1997 and Division 83A of the Income Tax Assessment Regulations 1997 (Cwlth).
+The value of a share or an option is the market value or the amount determined as provided for in Section 83A-315 of the Income Tax Assessment Act 1997 (Cwlth) and Division 83A of the Income Tax Assessment Regulations 1997 (Cwlth).

+Start-up companies can use one of two 'safe harbour' methods for valuing unlisted shares.
+The 'net tangible asset' method and the 'comprehensive value' method.
+If a start-up company choses an alternative method resulting in a higher market value, we accept that value for payroll tax methods.
 If an employer does not include the value of a grant of a share or option in its taxable wages for the financial year in which the grant occurred, the wages constituted by the grant are taken to have been paid or payable on the vesting date of the share or option.